 If you select a Board Appeal, you have 3 options.
 We encourage you to work with your representative to decide which of the following options is best for you.

 Option 1: Request a Direct Review

 A Veterans Law Judge will review your appeal based on evidence already submitted.
 You can’t submit evidence and can’t have a hearing.

-The Direct Review option will take about one year for the Board to complete.
+The Direct Review option will take about 1 year for the Board to complete.

 Option 2: Submit more evidence

 You can submit more evidence for a Veterans Law Judge to review.
-You must submit this evidence within 90 days of the date we receive your Decision Review Request: Board Appeal (VA Form 10182).
+You must submit this evidence within 90 days of the date we receive your request for a Board Appeal.

-The evidence submission option will take more than one year for the Board to complete.
+The evidence submission option will take more than 1 year for the Board to complete.

 Option 3: Request a hearing